cturvey/stm32extldr/README.md

     * W25Q01 (2x DIE) - Pending Test
     * W25Q02 (4x DIE) - Pending Test

 ### Are you interested in other platforms?
 F4 L5 ??
 Custom boards, different pinning ??
+Porting is not difficult, but is demand driven.

  sourcer32@gmail.com